torstendahm/tdsr/README.rst

 We use semantic version strings of the form ``{major}.{minor}.{patch}``.
 Depending on the type of release, choose the part of the version to be incremented in the command below.
-..
-  If you are ready, create a tagged release following the steps below.

 .. code-block:: bash